top of page

 • Do you housetrain puppies?

 Just like human babies, when Bouviers leave to go home they are too young to fully control their bowels and bladder.
 Many, however, are starting to get the idea of keeping their living space clean by separating living vs potty space in the whelping box.
-Recently, we started introducing Potty Pads in the box for pups who are inclined to get ahead on their housebreaking.
-We also begin crating pups at about 6 weeks of age to further encourage them to keep their confined, personal, space clean overnight.
+In 2023, we began nightly crating pups at about 6 weeks of age to encourage them to keep their confined, personal, space clean overnight.
 Early crating also helps Bouviers to better accept a crate at your home.
+While continuing music entrainment (lullabies at night), here is our pre-housebroken crate training schedule: Week 6: sleeping in a medium sized crate, at night, as a litter.
+Getting used to sleeping without Mom available all night.
+Learning to self-soothe.
+Week 7: sleeping in a smaller crate, at night, with one buddy.
+Weaning them to sleep more alone and not be afraid or lonely.
+Developing a sense of safety and security in a crate.
+Week 8: sleeping alone, at night, in a single size (individual) crate.
+Learning to completely self-soothe and extending the desire to hold their bladder at night and keep their space clean.

 • How do you socialize puppies?